 - Joint infection – Believe it or not joints can get infected too.
 Dry needling is absolutely not a good treatment in these cases as it may risk spreading the infection.
 A chiropractor is not the right doctor to see if you have a joint infection, although a chiropractor can refer you to the right provider if he or she suspects a joint infection.

 Before you start worrying, understand that these are RARE cases.
 I’ve seen a handful of cases of the first situation, one case of the second situation, and no joint infections in my practice.
 The purpose of this list is primarily to let you know when you shouldn’t seek dry needling.

 Ultimately, you need to a see a physical medicine practitioner with dry needling treatment and it’s even better if he or she has joint manipulation skills.
 The majority of these practitioners are doctors of chiropractic, but some are also physical therapists or Doctors of Osteopathy.
 It doesn’t necessarily matter what their degree is, but more important that they have experience in examining SI joint pain diagnosing it, and treating it.

-If you’re interested in how dry needling can help with pain and injuries in other areas, see our other posts here –> Dry Needling Blog Posts
+If you’re interested in how dry needling can help with pain and injuries in other areas, see some other posts from our Cary chiropractors in the link here –> Dry Needling Blog

 I do a lot of dry needling for athletes at our Cary chiropractic office.
 This is partially because we sponsor some local athletes and gyms.
 Another reason is because dry needling for muscular complaints can be really helpful, and as an athlete muscular injuries happen more frequently.
 When you’re competing, or if you’re just simply looking to perform at a high level consistently, having a chiropractor for body maintenance can be really helpful.